cscade/ripple/Readme.md

 * You use git for your project, and have at least a "master" and "develop" branch
 * Projects you manage with ripple have a package.json file containing at least "name" and "version" keys

 That's it.
 Projects can be in any language, and contain anything git can handle. ripple is available as a global executable in your terminal just like git, and uses git-like command options.
-As of right now, ripple does not create git repositories for you, but that is a planned feature.

 ## Installation